Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Established in 1863, this clinic has a long and rich history.
 However, it mainly offers general medical practices for pediatrics, adult healthcare, and gynecology.
 In addition to general medical consultations, it offers dentistry, immunization, and physical therapy services.

-Bluff Clinic accepts Japanese Health insurance and can also help you with the required documentation to make your insurance claims to your insurance provider abroad.
+Bluff Clinic accepts Japanese Health insurance and can also help you with the required documentation to make insurance claims to your insurance provider abroad.

 The University of Tokyo Hospital, Bunkyo-ku